suhasgotla/chitosan_amyloid_self-assembly/README.md

 Example outputs of this tutorial are available in the directory `example_system/`

-Note, in all gromacs command calls, `~/programs/bin/gmx_mpi` should be replaced with the path for the gromacs executable for whatever computer the tutorial is being performed on.
+Note, in all gromacs command calls, `gmx_mpi` should be replaced with the path for the gromacs executable for whatever computer the tutorial is being performed on.
 Some steps may not work on a non-MPI installation of gromacs.

 Simulation setup involves the following modules.
 First, create a new working directory for the simulation set up.
 We will call it `my_system/`
 > `mkdir my_system/`